UGEcko/Chrunity/README.md

 ## Installation

-> Note: It is recommended for you to be using **Unity 2019.4.28**.
+> Note: It is recommended for you to use **Unity 2019.4.28**.

 1. Download the Chrunity Repository as a .zip [here](https://github.com/UGEcko/Chrunity/archive/refs/heads/main.zip).

 2. Open your Unity project, and copy the Chrunity_Unity folder to your Assets folder.

+(If you are using the VivifyTemplate with this tool, delete the _Deps folder inside of the Chrunity folder.
+Otherwise, you will get errors).

 3. You're done!
 Read the [Utility Usage](https://github.com/UGEcko/Chrunity?tab=readme-ov-file#utility-usage-unity) and [Script Usage](https://github.com/UGEcko/Chrunity?tab=readme-ov-file#script-usage-remapper) sections to continue.